-Estonian by birth, Julian Kaljuvee has lived a culturally varied life across both the States and Europe.
-He is a Harvard graduate and ex-Goldman Quant, turned FinTech consultant and company director working in the Crypto space.
-I caught up with him to discuss all things FinTech and the future of our economy and financial systems.
+Estonian by birth, Julian Kaljuvee has lived a culturally varied life across the States and Europe.
+He is a Harvard graduate and ex-Goldman Quant turned FinTech consultant and company director, investing in the Crypto space.
+Here are his insights on the future of our economy and financial systems.

 How does an ICO differ from an IPO?